 Being able to manage your time most appropriately is something best done as early as possible.
 The earlier in life that you start, the better such skills will stick with you.
-Mastering these time management hacks in your 20s sets you up for success for the rest of your life.
+Mastering these time management hacks earlier in life sets you up for success for the rest of your life.
 If you have not developed these skills just yet, don’t worry.

 You can get started today!
 Choose one hack a day and you will make it through the list in less than a month.